DonSchenck/containers-k8s-workshop/README.md

 Run MySQL in a Linux container.

 ## Running Your Apps Using Kubernetes

+Now is the time to dive into Kubernetes and see what the excitement is all about.
+How can Kubernetes make life easier?
+This workshop will address three aspects of the Kubernetes story:
+1. Scaling an application
+2. Self-healing applications
+3. Rolling updates to applications

+## Start Minikube

+First: Stop all your docker containers.
+Hint: Use `docker ps` and `docker stop`.

+Minikube allows you to run a kubernetes cluster on your local machine.
+This -- where the cluster is running -- is part of what's known as the "context" of your environment.
+Within the context is also the namespace in which you are working.

+The first thing to do is to start minikube on your local machine.
+Minikube will start a virtual machine, inside which it will run a cluster.
+The type of virtualization used is dependent on your machine and situation.
+That is, you may be using Hyper-V (Windows), or Xhyve (MacOS), or VirtualBox.

+Use the following command to start minikube:

+`minikube start`

+If you receive an error related to the virtualization, you can specify your specific VM environment, such as:

+`minikube start --vm-driver hyperv`
+or
+`minikube start --vm-driver xhyve`
+or
+`minikube start --vm-driver virtualbox`

+In short: Use the one that works on your machine.

+Wait for it to start before continuing.

+### About those Linux images

+Previously, we built Linux images -- we've been calling them docker images up until now, but they are more accurately Linux images.
+If you run the command `docker images`, you can see a list.
+Go ahead and do that now.

+Those images are on your local machine.
+Because minikube is running in a VM, the local images **are not** available to your minikube cluster.
+We need to set our docker environment so that it "points to" the VM that is running minikube.

+Use the following command, and follow the instructions it supplies, to do this:

+`minikube docker-env`

+If you followed the instructions that were displayed, you now have your docker environment looking inside your minikube VM.
+To see the difference, run the command `docker images` again.

+Notice how the output is very different from the previous output.

+## Scaling with kubernetes

 Earlier, we mentioned port conflicts when running more than one container on a given port.
 Just one of the powers of Kubernetes is that it will solve this problem.

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
 Create two images of your 'hostrest' application.
 Label them 'hostrest:v1' and 'hostrest:v2'.
 Make sure the text output in each is different, e.g. v1 and v2.
+Some hints: The code is at $WORKSHOP_HOME/src/nodejs/resthost/api/controllers/hostController.js.
+Open the file in your editor of choice to make any changes to the output.
+When you build it, make sure you specify the correct tag.
+You're going to create the version 1 image, edit the source code, then build the version 2 image.

-Let’s say we want to run three containers of rest:v1.
+Let’s say we want to run three containers of resthost:v1.
 Would could use the following commands:
 ```
 docker run -d -p 3000:3000 —name resthost1 resthost:v1
 docker run -d -p 3001:3000 —name resthost2 resthost:v1